Gibberlings3/Ajantis_BG1_Expansion/ajantisbg1/Docs/Readme.ajantisbg1.English.txt

 The file Translation_Guide.txt gives a list about which text lines are the same in BG1NPC Project, hopefully to save some translation time for the one mod or the other.

+Please note: For Ajantis to react to game events in SoD accordingly, the main component (Tracking System, 2nd component) of "Road to Discovery" needs to be installed.

 INSTALLATION

 Currently, only the Windows version of the mod exists.
 Using the correct install method, it should be working on MAC OS X and Linux installs, too.